-• Playback of a clip at a given predefined speed defined in the PGM Spd/Var Max setting on the Remote Panel (Pg.
+- Playback of a clip at the default playback speed using the PLAY key - Playback of a clip at a given predefined speed defined in the PgmSpd/Var Max setting on the Remote Panel (Pg.
 6.1, F3).

 To use this feature, you need to activate the PGM Spd option available from the secondary menu in PGM/PRV mode.
-For more information, refer to the section 'PgmSpd/VarMax', on page 27.
+For more information, refer to the section 'PgmSpd/VarMax', on page 25.